According to the U.S. Department of Labor, Oklahoma had some 1,290 human resource managers employed in the state as of last count in 2018.

 - Adult and Organizational Learning

-Job vacancies that showed a preference for candidates with a master’s degree are listed here (taken from a survey of job ads conducted in 2015 and shown for illustrative purposes only):
+Job vacancies that showed a preference for candidates with a master’s degree are listed here:

 - HR Director for Ponca City Medical Center & Blackwell Hospital in Ponca City

-- HR Manager for HE&M, Inc. in Pyror
+- HR Manager for HE&M, Inc. in Pryor

 - HR Generalist at Harsco Corporation in Catoosa